Indonesia: Banda Sea & Tanimbar

 Day 11: Today is another sailing day to enjoy some R&R, fabulous snorkelling off the tiny, uninhabited island of Terbang Selatan at lunchtime, and plenty of seawatching as we slowly approach one of the most remote islands in Indonesia.

-Day 12: Probably the most exciting stop of the trip, this is the home of the beautiful Damar Flycatcher, a species missing since the 19th century prior to its recent rediscovery by an expedition in 2001.
-Once in good forest this enigmatic species is quite common, at least by voice and we may also find Elegant and Pink-headed Imperial Pigeons, Orange-sided Thrush, White-tufted Honeyeater, Banda Sea Monarch, Black-banded Fruit Dove, another endemic subspecies of Golden Whistler, Cinnamon-banded Kingfisher and Banda Sea Gerygone.
+Day 12: Probably the most exciting stop of the trip, this is the home of the beautiful Damar Flycatcher, a species missing since the 19th century before its recent rediscovery by an expedition in 2001.
+Once in good forest, this enigmatic species is quite common (at least by voice!), and we may also find Elegant and Pink-headed Imperial Pigeons, Orange-sided Thrush, White-tufted Honeyeater, Banda Sea Monarch, Black-banded Fruit Dove, another endemic subspecies of Golden Whistler, Cinnamon-banded Kingfisher, and Banda Sea Gerygone.
 We will make a start on the cruise back south-east to Babar this evening.

-Day 14: After a final scan of the open ocean for interesting seabirds and cetaceans we will reach a small islet just offshore from Yamdena in the late afternoon – here the rare Tanimbar Scrubfowl is relatively easy to see.
-Then it will then be a short hop over to the mainland to disembark at Saumlaki and toast to the end of our amazing oceanic adventure.
+Day 14: After a final scan of the open ocean for interesting seabirds and cetaceans, we will reach a small islet just offshore from Yamdena in the late afternoon.
+Here, the rare Tanimbar Scrubfowl is relatively easy to see.
+It will then be a short hop over to the mainland to disembark at Saumlaki and toast to the end of our amazing oceanic adventure.

 KAI ISLANDS EXTENSION